 - DWI with a BAC above 0.15% at the time of the test

 For a legal consultation with a dwi lawyer serving Humble, call 713-225-1900

-When you are charged with a DWI in Texas, you could lose your license for up to a year, according to the Texas Department of Transportation (TxDOT).
+When you are charged with a first-time DWI in Texas, you could lose your license for up to a year, according to the Texas Department of Transportation (TxDOT).
 This suspension occurs independently of your criminal charges, and the only way to prevent it is to request an Administrative License Revocation Hearing within fifteen days and win the hearing.
-We can represent you through this process if you contact us with sufficient time to do so.
+That’s not something you want to navigate alone.

-Fighting your suspension is one reason why it is important not to waste time enlisting our help.
-You only have a matter of days following your arrest to request a hearing.
-Our criminal defense team also needs to go to work quickly, ensuring your rights remain protected.
+Our criminal defense team also needs to go to work quickly, ensuring your rights remain protected through the legal process.
 We will create a strong strategy for avoiding a conviction or the harshest of penalties in your case.
-These penalties could include:

 - Up to $2,000 in fines

 - Up to 180 days in county jail